danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 *Figure 5.1: An illustration of the Turing Machine*

-This chapter thus explores how instructions are fundamental elements of adaptive systems.
-Although the previous chapter was also about rules in terms of how objects (e.g. tofu) appear and could be interacted with, this chapter will be more about how rules are performed and how they might produce unexpected results.
+This chapter thus explores how instructions are fundamental elements of adaptive systems, focusing more about how rules are performed and how they might produce unexpected results.

 Focusing on rules and instructions are not only something programmers do, but also something you do when following a knitting pattern or recipe (as we will see with the preparation of tofu later).
 Artists have also produced artworks that are instruction-based as in the case of the Fluxus and the Conceptual Art movements of the 1960s and 1970s that set out to challenge art's object-ness, and its "dematerialisation".[^Lippard] There are many examples of commentators making the connections between these instruction-based works and computational art,[^Cox] for instance the survey exhibition *Programmed: Rules, Codes, and Choreographies in Art, 1965-2018*,[^exhibition], organized by Christiane Paul at the Whitney Museum of American Art (2018-19), explored how instruction-based practices have both responded to and been shaped by technologies.
 The work of artist Sol Le Witt is one of the obvious examples here, demonstrating how a concept is based on a set of instructions but the outcome might be different depending on the specific context and how the instructions are executed by other people.
 LeWitt explains: "The idea becomes a machine that makes the art".[^LeWitt] For example, the work *Wall Drawing #289* consists of three simple instructions but without specific detail on the angles and length of the lines: